nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![TierStatusAttributes](images/TierStatusAttributes.png)

-The usage of enums here help to restrict the range of possible values that Tier or Status can take on.
+Using enums helps to limit the range of possible values for `Tier` and `Status`.

-For Tier, this helped to model the real-world dynamic of there being a predefined list of credit-card services offered by a bank.
-At the same time, we also considered the possibility of there existing clients who have applied for but have been rejected in their credit card applications.
+For `Tier`, this approach models the real-world scenario of a bank offering a predefined list of credit card services.
+It also accounts for the possibility of clients who have applied for, but been denied, a credit card.

 We believe that this information can help Agents understand at a glance, their customer's needs better.

-The usage of an Enum in Tier, also makes it easier to modify the list of predefined credit services, to tailor it to each bank's own unique catalogue of services.
+The usage of an Enum in `Tier`, also makes it easier to modify the list of predefined credit services, to tailor it to each bank's own unique catalogue of services.

 When modifying the `Enum`, remember to also update the CSS files `ClientDetailPanel.css` and `ClientListCard.css`.
 These files specify color settings for each tier, and you may need to rename the CSS classes to align with the new `Enum` settings.
 Here is an example of the changes to a css file after renaming one enum value to `TEST`:
 ![img_1.png](images/CssFileSetting.png)